raihan-karim-ishmam/The-Enigmatic-Research-of-Dr.-X/README.md

 This entire project was conceptualized, engineered, and delivered in just **5 days (~30 working hours)** — an extremely limited timeframe that reflects strong execution, prioritization, and engineering clarity.

-Despite hardware constraints (CPU-only, 16GB RAM, no GPUs used), we built a complete **proof-of-concept NLP pipeline** demonstrating:
+Despite hardware constraints (CPU-only, no GPUs used and minimal RAM availability), we built a complete **proof-of-concept NLP pipeline** demonstrating:

 - Multi-format document support (`.pdf`, `.docx`, `.txt`, `.csv`, `.xlsx`)
 - Chunking, embedding, retrieval, question answering, translation, and summarization — all done **fully offline**